 The historical, philosophical and legal aspects related to identifying and meeting the needs of diverse learners.
 Developmentally appropriate curricular and instructional adaptations for young children and their families will be identified.
+Students considering the Bachelor of Science in Child and Family Development degree should consult an Missouri State-West Plains CFD advisor for information about another course that might reverse articulate to meet this requirement.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand